All Episodes

 They're failures.

-I think it we're gonna catch 22, because if we remove it, you know it's gonna create a prohibitive cost for competition because there's gonna be a lot more legality and a lot more uh things to make sure that are balanced or or compensated for and research done, which means more fees prior to creating a new platform, and the left already has a lot of the tech ins.
+I think we're going to catch 22 because if we remove it, you know, it's going to create a prohibitive cost for competition because there's going to be a lot more legality and a lot more things to make sure that are balanced or compensated for and research done, which means more fees prior to creating a new platform.

-So um I think that's gonna harm us if we if we remove it at the same time that I understand liability, of course, is something that's important.
+At the same time that I understand liability, of course, is something that's important.

-People will get to decide, but if they're gonna if they're not gonna be a pure content provider, getting rid of the obvious racism uh physical threats, whatever.
+But if they're not going to be a pure content provider, getting rid of the obvious racism, physical threats, whatever.

-And uh, and that's part of it.
+And that's part of it.

 But you raise a lot of good points.